sissa/FHPC_2019-2020/Assignements/Assignment03/Assignment03.md

      <img src="./slices.jpg" alt="slices" style="zoom:15%;centerme" />

      <p align="center">Fig. 1</p>

+   - you implement an MPI code
+     In this case, the previously described code can be simply part of your code, and the i.c. generation and the domain decomposition can be the first phase of your run.

-     After the i.c. generation, your code will write a file that contains the i.c. (see Note 2 about the format).
-Your OpenMP code will start reading the i.c. from a generic file (given as input argument) that has that same format.
+   After the i.c. generation and the domain decomposition (i.e. when each MPI task has the its own particles set), your code will write a file that contains the i.c. (see Note 2 about the format).
+   If you're developing an OpenMP version of the N-Body, your code will start reading the i.c. from a generic file (given as input argument) that has that format of your i.c.
    To write this file, either you use the MPI I/O, so that all the MPI tasks write on the same files, or a different approach (for instance, each MPI task writes its own file or every evenly numbered MPI task $T_i$ writes a file with its data and the data of its neighbour task $T_{i+1}$).
 Whichever approach you choose, however, the reading of the file must be independent of the number of files in which the i.c. are splitted.
 In other words: if you choose to write a separate file for every MPI task, and you generate them with $N_{T_1}$ tasks, then you must be able to read and distribute the i.c. when running with a different number of tasks $N_{T_2}$.

-   - you implement an MPI code

-    In this case, the previously described code can be simply part of your code, and the i.c. generation and the domain decomposition can be the first phase of your run.

 2. Once the i.c. have been generated (or read in), your code must enter in a loop in which the resultant force for each of the particles is determined, their new positions are calculated, and the new time-step is obtained with the constraint $\Delta t \le \Delta t_{max}$  such that